Another offering in an occasional series about travel and travel photography. This post features The Marriott Ranch in Hume, VA.

 Twenty minutes later I was done.

 I chose the my Nikkor 50mm 1.4G for this exercise.
 Great all around lens and perfect for low light.
-Nikon pro bodies, like my D4, don’t have an Auto setting, so I shifted into Program mode, which is professional jargon for Auto.
+Nikon pro bodies don’t have an Auto setting, so I shifted into Program.
+Program is professional jargon for Auto.
 Program just sounds better.
 Shooting in Program mode is a lot like listening to elevator music.
-All the highs and lows are compressed into an average mid tone that offends no one, but neither does it excite.
+All the highs and lows are compressed into an average mid tone range that offends no one, but neither does it excite.
 The camera decides what’s best for the image.
 Usually f/5.6 and a shutter speed that will render the image with 18% grey as the target tone.
 Safe, but bland.
 But I pressed on.
 I tried to recall the last time I shot in Program mode.
 I could not.
 My first choice is Manual mode, then Aperture, then Shutter for action (AV and TV for Canon shooters), but for this exercise Program mode it would be.

 Final tour and vacation photos done, we packed our gear and headed home, as the skies grew darker, the winds rose and the rain began to fall heavily.